 In modern times, South Africa is still racked by corruption and inequality even though the democratically elected African National Congress has had political control for several decades.

 Although the colonial Europeans created many injustices to the native inhabitants, their infrastructure remains.
-As a result, it is the most developed country in sub-Saharan Africa and it is very accessible to adventurous visitors.
+As a result, it is the most developed country in sub-Saharan Africa and it is an excellent launching pad for Africa Travel adventures.

 The construction of the Suez Canal was completed in 1869 and this opened up East Africa to the European Colonists.
-Until then, foreign explorers had to round the Cape of Good Hope or travel through Northern Africa to get there.
+As a result, traveling around the Cape of Good Hope or through North Africa to get there was no longer necessary.

-Originally the colonists of Kenya were the Germans however, control was handed over to the British in 1890.
+Kenya’s original colonists were the Germans however, control was handed over to the British in 1890.
 The British had a keen interest in the agricultural quality of the land.
 Indeed, the influence of the British colonialists on Kenya’s agricultural production remains post independence.

 Due to the late arrival of the Europeans Kenya enjoyed some of the same cultural protection as Namibia.
 Therefore, many indigenous tribes such as the Maasai at Maasai Mara still practice their centuries old traditions.